ScotRob77/CatchLoki/README.md

 * I tested that this page works on Chrome, Edge and Safari.
 * I confirmed that this project is responsive and works on all screen sizes using the dev tools available on Chrome and Edge.
 * I confirmed that all text is readable and easy to understand.
-* I confirmed that all internal links work as they should.
+* I confirmed that the game buttons work as they should and the levels get gradually harder.
-* I have confirmed that the Want to join form works: that it requires an entry in each field; will only accept a proper email format in the email field; and the submit button takes you to a thank you page.
+* I have confirmed that the reset button takes the user back to the home page.

 ##  Testing user stories
-* ##### As a first time visitor, I want to be able to easily navigate the site.
+* ##### As a first time user, I want to be able to easily understand how to play the game.
-The navigation bar at the top of the page is easily readable and identifiable.
+On the home page the rules of how to play are written at the top of the page under the title
-*
+* ##### As a first time user, I would like to have the game bright and welcoming.
+The game has a bright cartoon element with a colorful background image
+* ##### As a first time user, I would like to see my score and know how I did at the end of the game.
+The game has a score tallying as the user plays.
+At the end of the game there a message appears telling the user whether they 'caught Loki' or not
+* ##### As a first time user I would like to have the option to play different levels.
+There are 3 game options; Easy; Hard; Very Hard.
+The levels are sequentially harder as the user goes through the levels

 # Bugs
+### Unsolved bugs
+* The score tallies on every click meaning the user can win if they have a quick finger without clicking on 'Loki' on every turn.
 ### Solved Bugs
 *